 The basic tasks required to create an application that accesses the Service Bus using the REST architecture model are as follows:

 - Create the Service Bus project and the service namespace.
 The project and service namespace contain the resources to support your application.
 For more information, see Creating a .NET Services Account.
-REST applications must have a Microsoft Azure Service Bus project and namespace created by using the Azure management portal.
-The project also helps provide security and authentication, through the Access Control service.
-For more information, see Building Applications that Use Access Control Services.
+REST applications must have a Microsoft Azure Service Bus project and namespace created by using the Azure management portal or the New-AzureSBNamespace PowerShell cmdlet.

 - Define the Service Bus contract.
-For more information, see Designing a WCF Contract for the Service Bus.
+For more information, see Designing a WCF Contract for Service Bus.

 - If you are registering a REST-based service endpoint, you must implement the contract in the previous step.
 The important point here is that the information passed through the interface must be in a format that is transmittable by a REST-style service, for example, a stream.

 - Configure the service by specifying endpoint information and other behavior information.
 For more information, see Configuring a WCF Service to Register with the Service Bus.
 For a full Service Bus application that supports the REST protocol, the main difference is that the application must use a binding that supports the REST protocol, such as WebHttpRelayBinding.
 However, other than that restriction, the actual configuration is identical to any other WCF application that uses Service Bus.

 - Build and run the service.
 For more information, see Building a Service for Service Bus.
 For more information about creating a Service Bus service that supports the REST protocol, see How to: Create a REST-based Service that Accesses Service Bus.

 - Build a client application.
 For more information, see Building a Service Bus Client Application.